NAME AND REGISTERED AGENT

 Section 3.
 Voting.
 It is envisioned that member voting will be conducted via e-mail or other electronic means after the distribution of a ballot.
 This shall be done in lieu of a physical meeting to conduct voting.
 Members will be required to provide at least an e-mail address or WAME website username and password to establish their identity when voting and must vote within 30 days of notification to be counted.

+Section 1.
 Standing Committees.
-Standing committees of the Corporation shall be Communications, Finance, Membership, Editorial Policy, Education, and Ethics Committees.
+Standing committees of the Corporation shall be Web, Finance, Membership, Education, Research, Ethics and Policy, and Nominating Committees.
 Except as provided hereinafter, chairs of committees shall be appointed annually by the President, with the advice of the Board of Directors, and may be reappointed.
 Members of committees shall be appointed annually by the President, with the advice of the chair of the respective committee, and may be reappointed.
 The chairs of standing committees shall report to the Board of Directors at least annually and all reports to be released publicly shall first be sent to the Board of Directors for review and approval.

-Communications Committee.
-The Communications Committee shall be responsible for maintaining the WAME Website and Listserve and other matters related thereto.
-The WAME Listserve will be managed by a member of the Communications committee, designated the Listserve Manager.
-The Listserve Manager will have the right to suspend a member’s participation in the Listserve temporarily and/or suspend Listserve discussion temporarily pending consultation with the Board.
-If an individual does not follow the WAME Rules for Listserve Use (posted electronically on the WAME Website) and continues to violate them after being so informed by the Listserve Manager, the Corporation will remove the individual from the Listserve.
+Section 2.
+Web Committee.
+The Web Committee shall be responsible for maintaining the WAME website and listserve and other matters related thereto.
+The WAME listserve will be managed by a member of the Web Committee, designated the Listserve Manager.
+The Listserve Manager will have the right to suspend a member’s participation in the listserve temporarily and/or suspend listserve discussion temporarily pending consultation with the Board.
+If an individual does not follow the WAME Rules for Listserve Use (posted electronically on the WAME website) and continues to violate them after being so informed by the Listserve Manager, the Corporation will remove the individual from the listserve.
 In the event of any repeat violation after reinstatement, removal will be permanent.
-Decisions to remove a member from the Listserve may prompt a further process to determine if the member will also be involuntarily removed from the WAME membership by procedures described in Article III, Section 3
+Decisions to remove a member from the listserve may prompt a further process to determine if the member will also be involuntarily removed from the WAME membership by procedures described in Article III, Section 3.

 Section 3.
 Finance Committee.
 The Finance Committee shall be responsible for overseeing financial management of the organization, including budget planning, and control.
 It shall be chaired by the Treasurer.